gotonode/compress/README.md

 # Compress
 *Compare Huffman coding and LZW*

-> This is a student project and should not be of any interest to anyone not attending this course (related to Data Structures and Algorithms).

 In this project, you can compress files using either **Huffman coding** or **LZW**.
 Decompression, as well as comparisons between the two algorithms, are also possible.

 * [App Definition](https://github.com/gotonode/compress/blob/master/DEFINITION.md)